1 day class

 The Essentials of Getting Started with Bees

 When we think of honey bees, we often think of the sweet golden honey that the bees produce.
 Honey is an all-natural sweetener with many beneficial properties.
 Bees gather nectar from flowers and take it back to the hive, where they turn it into honey.
 However, honey is not the only reason that honey bees are important.
 As honey bees gather nectar and pollen from flowers for food, they are also pollinating the plants.
-Many of our fruits and vegetables depend on honey bees for pollination, and without bees, they will not set fruit.
+Many of our fruits and vegetables depend on honey bees for pollination, and without bees, they may not produce seeds or set fruit.

 Please wear long sleeves and bring appropriate clothing for cold or inclement weather.
 No shorts or sandals, please.

 This class is from 9 a.m – 5 p.m.